grame-cncm/faustdoc/src/manual/syntax.md

 Despite its textual syntax, Faust is conceptually a block-diagram language.
 Faust expressions represent DSP block-diagrams and are assembled from primitive ones using various *composition* operations.
 More traditional *numerical* expressions in infix notation are also possible.
 Additionally Faust provides time based expressions, like delays, expressions related to lexical environments, expressions to interface with foreign function and lambda expressions.

 <img src="img/expression.svg" class="mx-auto d-block">

+### Constant numerical expressions

+Some language primitive (like `rdtable`, `rwtable`, `hslider` etc.) take constant numbers as some of their parameters.
+Those numbers can be directly given in the code, but can also be computed by more complex expressions *which have to produce numbers at compile time*.
+We will refer to them as [constant numerical expressions](#constant-numerical-expressions) in the documentation.

 ### Diagram Expressions